callyomomma

 hard delete. journal and all. no recovery. it's your data, not ours.

-this site is for people who love their moms and forget to call.
+built for people who love their moms and want the time between calls to keep shrinking.

 a.j., the guy who built it